Florida lawmakers take steps to limit students’ grades being shared with law enforcement

 Brandes recommended adding the language to Senate Bill 582, which would create a new chapter of Florida law called the “Parents’ Bill of Rights.”

-The committee approved Brandes’ amendment, then advanced the bill by an 8-to-3 vote.
+The committee approved Brandes’ amendment, then advanced the bill by an 8-3 vote.

 “There’s labeling happening along with the collection of the records that says that these particular kids have the potential for a life of crime or committing a crime, and that is just absurd,” she said.